-Excel 2013 uses only one pull-down menu (File) and one toolbar (the Quick Access toolbar).
-You open the File pull-down menu by clicking the File button or pressing Alt+F to access the Excel Backstage view.
-The Quick Access toolbar with its four buttons appears directly above the File button.
+Excel 2016 uses only one pull-down menu (File) and one toolbar (the Quick Access toolbar).
+You open the File pull-down menu by clicking the File tab or pressing Alt+F to access the Excel Backstage.
+The Quick Access toolbar with its four buttons appears to the immediate right of the File tab.